EditableIntRangeSlider#

 Show Value#

-You may remove the value label by setting show_value=False
+You may remove the value label by setting show_value=False.

 pmui.EditableIntRangeSlider(show_value=False)